deltaswapio/deltaswap/docs/operations.md

 ## Key Generation

-To generate a guardian key, install phylaxd first.
+To generate a phylax key, install phylaxd first.
 If you generate the key on a separate machine, you may want to compile phylaxd only without installing it:

     make node